muimui9/GEOL0069_AI4EO_Week4_Assignment/README.md

 ### K-means Clustering

-K-means clustering is an unsupervised learning algorithm that partitions a dataset into a predefined number of clusters, 𝑘, by grouping data points according to feature similarity (MacQueen, 1967).
+K-means clustering is an unsupervised learning algorithm that partitions a dataset into a predefined number of clusters, 𝑘, by grouping data points according to feature similarity [(MacQueen, 1967)](https://projecteuclid.org/ebooks/berkeley-symposium-on-mathematical-statistics-and-probability/Proceedings-of-the-Fifth-Berkeley-Symposium-on-Mathematical-Statistics-and/chapter/Some-methods-for-classification-and-analysis-of-multivariate-observations/bsmsp/1200512992).
 The method iteratively assigns each observation to the nearest centroid based on squared Euclidean distance and then updates the centroid positions to minimise within-cluster variance.
 This assignment-update process continues until convergence, typically reaching a local optimum.
 K-means is computationally efficient, straightforward to implement, and well suited to exploratory analysis when the underlying data structure is unknown.
 However, it assumes relatively simple cluster geometry and produces hard class assignments, which may limit flexibility for complex geophysical feature distributions.

-Below is a basic code implementation for a K-means Clustering Model.
+Below is a basic code implementation for a K-means Clustering Model:

 ```
 from matplotlib.colors import ListedColormap